dhh1128/codecraft.co/why-mental-models-matter.md

 If you understand that tech companies produce mental models, then cein issues take on new significance.

 <a title="Paying Off Technical Debt" href="paying-off-technical-debt.md">Tech debt</a> isn't just insidious because it makes code ugly.
-A kludge lets us get by with a flawed, ill-developed mental model of a problem domain--and if we build on that model, eventually we create a house of cards.
+A kludge lets us get by with a flawed, ill-developed mental model of a problem domain &mdash; and if we build on that model, eventually we create a house of cards.
 Bad mental models bite us, sooner or later.

 Competition in a turbulent market is often decided by who has the better mental model.
 "Better" might mean the one closer to the predilections of the customer, or the one that has better long-term applicability.

-Usability is all about conveying a mental model with minimum effort on the part of the receiver--and then using that model consistently and easily.
+Usability is all about conveying a mental model with minimum effort on the part of the receiver &mdash; and then using that model consistently and easily.

 A product that doesn't improve the mental model of the customer (e.g., by pruning unnecessary clutter, by visualizing connections that were previously impossible to see, by accounting for a neglected issue that's been a thorn in the side) is not innovative, no matter which features it touts.
 It is providing little of value, and will end up on the dust heap of history.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>